 Research Software Analyst

-I am responsible for documenting the decommission process for the 60+ projects that were migrated, converted to static sites or minimally archived.
+I've been responsible for documenting the decommission process for the 60+ projects that were migrated, converted to static sites or minimally archived.
 Having worked in the information management sector for several years, the KDL Archiving and Sustainability project was a fantastic opportunity to come to grips with digital archiving of frequently complex digital objects.
 One lesson that we have taken from this work is to "document as you go"!

 Deputy Director and Senior Research Software Analyst